Myths and realities of Google Ads

 What are ad extensions in Google Ads?

-Ad extensions are additional elements that you can add to your ads to provide users with more information or options.
-Some examples of extensions are:
+Ad extensions are additional elements you can add to your ads to provide more information or options to users.
+Some examples of extensions include:

-• Call extensions: allow you to include a phone number in the ad so that users can call directly from their mobile.
+- Call extensions: These allow you to include a phone number in your ad so users can call you directly from their mobile phone.

-• Callout extensions: allow you to highlight important or differentiating aspects of the business or product, such as free shipping or a guarantee.
+- Callout extensions: allow you to highlight important or differentiating aspects of your business or product, such as free shipping or a guarantee.

-• Price extensions: they allow you to show the price of different products or services of the business.
+- Price extensions: allow you to display the price of different products or services of the business.

 What is remarketing in Google Ads?

 Remarketing is a technique that allows you to show personalized ads to users who have already visited your website or interacted with your business in some way.
-The goal is to re-engage their attention and motivate them to take an action like buying, registering or contacting.
+The goal is to recapture their attention and motivate them to take an action such as buying, registering or contacting you.

 What is the difference between Google Ads and Google AdSense?

-Google Ads and Google AdSense are two different but related services from Google.
-Google Ads allows you to create and display ads in Google search results, on its network of partner sites, and on mobile apps.
-Google AdSense allows you to display ads from other advertisers on your website or blog and earn money for every click or impression they generate.
+Google Ads and Google AdSense are two separate but related services from Google.
+Google Ads lets you create and display ads in Google search results, on its network of partner sites, and in mobile apps.
+Google AdSense lets you display ads from other advertisers on your website or blog and earn money for each click or impression they generate.
 That is, with Google Ads you are the advertiser and with Google AdSense you are the publisher.

 Written by Moises Hamui Abadi: I am an entrepreneur, founding partner of Viceversa and SoyMacho.
-After being in charge of several digital businesses and advising several other businesses; I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and empowering digital businesses in more than 7 countries and generating more than 1,500 million pesos.
+After leading several digital businesses and advising several other businesses, I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and empowering digital businesses in more than 7 countries and generating more than 1,500 million pesos.

-If you want more information on this topic or you are looking for other options to profile your ideal client, at MHA you will find the solution you need.
+If you want more information on this topic or are looking for other options to profile your ideal client, you will find the solution you need at MHA.
 Schedule a call.